 The tradition has continued down decades when “All during the day and especially the last evening of the old year the streets crowded with ……cheerful, happy, hurrying humanity most eager to purchase flowers for home, boat, shop …”

-2012 was no different and profusion of flowers transform Hong Kong into a land of sylvan dreams.
-The symbolic bouquet includes the Narcissus or the Water Fairy Flower, supposed to blossom exactly on New Years day to bring good fortune for the entire year and mine was in full bloom on 23rd January.
+2015 is no different and profusion of flowers transform Hong Kong into a land of sylvan dreams.
+The symbolic bouquet includes the Narcissus or the Water Fairy Flower, supposed to blossom exactly on New Years day to bring good fortune for the entire year.

-So was the Pussy Willow, the flower for prosperity or as the stall owner said ‘it would rain gold”.
+So is the Pussy Willow, the flower for prosperity or as the stall owner said ‘it would rain gold”.

 The other harbingers of luck and contentment are Azaleas, Peach blossoms for growth, prosperity and romance, Chrysanthemums, Orchids, Sunflowers, Forsythia, Plum blossoms symbolizing perseverance and reliability, two traits needed for success in life and the Peony, especially the red, for love and affection.

 Fruits, like flowers, are equally popular especially the Kumquat.
 In Chinese, Kam Gat Shu, resonates with words for gold and luck.
 The Kumquat tree is the symbolic ‘Christmas’ tree in homes and commercial places.